Donda: Criticism of DaBaby and Marilyn Manson

 The inclusion of rapper DaBaby (left) and shock rock musician Marilyn Manson (right) as guest artists on Donda led to negative responses from critics.

-The revelation of DaBaby and Marilyn Manson as guest artists during Dondas August 26 listening event was met with intense disapproval from critics due to the respective allegations of homophobia and sexual abuse against them.
+The revelation of DaBaby and Marilyn Manson as guest artists during Dondas August 26 listening event was met with backlash from critics due to the respective allegations of homophobia and sexual abuse against them.
 According to Jem Aswad of Variety, "West was widely accused of trolling the public, among other things, after [the] event."
-In response, as Ellen Durney of BuzzFeed News wrote, "some fans" suggested that the inclusion of DaBaby and Manson might have been West's "attempt at commentary on 'cancel culture, and Consequence writer Alex Young provided a similar presumption.
-West defended DaBaby's presence, recalling him being "the only person who said he would vote for me in public".
-An unspecified source told People about West's decision to work with the rapper and Marilyn Manson: "He knows that having controversial figures around will be provocative and will get people to talking."
-The source continued by opening up that West knows "people are going to be upset" and he will experience "backlash", and is also aware "people are talking about it today when they wouldn't have been otherwise".
+Some suggested that West envisioned DaBaby and Manson's inclusion as a comment on cancel culture.
+An unspecified source told People that West "knows that having controversial figures around will be provocative and will get people to [sic] talking."
+The source continued: "He knows that people are going to be upset and that there will be backlash.
+He also knows that people are talking about it today when they wouldn't have been otherwise."
+West defended their presence; he cited DaBaby's support for his 2020 presidential campaign and argued that the allegations against Manson should not restrict him from recording music.

-Marilyn Manson's former partner Evan Rachel Wood, who had accused him of sexual assault, "seem[ed] to respond" to his inclusion on Donda a few hours after its release, according to NMEs Daly.
-She did this by posting a video of her covering New Radicals' "You Get What You Give" to Instagram, quoting its title and encouraging recent alleged fellow survivors "who got slapped in the face" to not give up.
-Aaron Loose of Christianity Today slammed West's decision to work with Marilyn Manson and DaBaby as "an unforgivable insult to marginalised rap fans".
-Roisin O'Connor of The Independent criticized the presence of the former two, whom she describes as "two of music's most despised figures", finding their inclusion inexcusable.
-She condemned Universal Music Group for approving the album's release, noting that Marilyn Manson's appearance "speaks volumes of society's apathy towards rape survivors".
+Marilyn Manson's former partner Evan Rachel Wood, who accused him of sexual assault, posted an apparent response to his inclusion on Donda a few hours after its release; she shared a video of her covering New Radicals' "You Get What You Give" on Instagram, quoting its title and encouraging rape survivors "who got slapped in the face" to not give up.
+Aaron Loose of Christianity Today criticized West's decision to work with Marilyn Manson and DaBaby as "an unforgivable insult to marginalised rap fans", and Roisin O'Connor of The Independent found the inclusion of "two of music's most despised figures" inexcusable.
+She condemned Universal Music for approving Dondas release, writing that Manson's appearance "speaks volumes of society's apathy towards rape survivors".